Musicals101.com

 b.
 May 26, 1884 (Athens, Wisconsin) - d.
 Jan.
 19, 1969 (Palm Springs, CA)

-This ebullient comic quit school at age 9 to join his family's vaudeville act, later working his way into stock and touring theatrical companies.
-Winninger made his Broadway musical debut in The Yankee Girl (1910), where his blustery persona and nimble footwork made him an immediate favorite.
-He appeared in several more musical and revues including The Cohan Revue (1916 & 1918), the Shubert's Passing Show (1919) and the Ziegfeld Follies of 1920.
-As the original Jimmy Smith in No, No, Nanette (1925), he introduced "I Want to Be Happy," which he finished with a gleeful back flip.
+This ebullient comic quit school at age 9 to join his family's vaudeville act, later working in stock and touring theatrical troupes.
+Winninger made his Broadway musical debut in The Yankee Girl (1910), where his blustery persona and nimble footwork made him an immediate audience favorite.
+He appeared in several more revues including The Cohan Revue (1916 & 1918), the Shubert's Passing Show (1919) and the Ziegfeld Follies of 1920.
+As the original Jimmy Smith in No, No, Nanette (1925), he introduced "I Want to Be Happy," which he finished with a nimble back flip.
 Winninger then took on the most memorable role of his career, Captain Andy Hawks in Jerome Kern and Oscar Hammerstein II's Show Boat (1927).
 Winninger repeated his heartwarming performance (and his merry cries of "HAPP-eee New Year!!") in the 1932 Broadway revival, the 1936 film version, and a radio variety series.

-Winninger's warmth made him a popular character actor in Hollywood, where he appeared in such film musicals as Babes in Arms (1939), Little Nellie Kelly (1940) and Coney Island (1943).
+Winninger's genial persona made him a popular character actor in Hollywood, where he appeared in such screen musicals as Babes in Arms (1939), Little Nellie Kelly (1940) and Coney Island (1943).
 Perhaps his most memorable film role was Abel Frake, the farmer who takes his family to Rodgers and Hammerstein's State Fair (1945).
 His long (and often acrimonious) marriage to musical comedy star Blanche Ring ended after years of separation in 1951.
-After making his final Broadway appearance in a revival of Music in the Air (1951), Winninger made occasional film appearances into the early 1960s.
+Subsequent to his final Broadway bow in a short-lived revival of Music in the Air (1951), Winninger made occasional film appearances into the early 1960s.

 Wodehouse, Pelham Grenville (P.G.)